llau08/lida-lau-bandsite/README.md

 # lida-lau-bandsite

-*PLEASE REFER TO MY MOST RECENT COMMIT LABELLED "DOUBLE CHECK" AS MY FINAL COMMIT*/ THANK YOU!
+*PLEASE REFER TO MY MOST RECENT COMMIT LABELLED "DOUBLE CHECK" AS MY FINAL COMMIT* THANK YOU!

 To download this project and view it locally, run the following commands in your terminal: